nvim-neo-tree/neo-tree.nvim/README.md

 ### File Nesting

 See `:h neo-tree-file-nesting` for more details about file nesting.
+Here Some pre-defined nesting rules [neotree-file-nesting-config](https://github.com/saifulapm/neotree-file-nesting-config)

 ### Netrw Hijack